TendTo/dlinear/README.md

 Delta-complete SMT solver for linear programming.
 Fork of [dlinear4](https://github.com/martinjos/dlinear4) and [dReal4](https://github.com/dreal/dreal4).

-## Installation
+### Installation

 The following instructions are for Linux systems.
 The installation process for Windows and MacOS is not yet supported.
-For more information, refer to the [installation guide](https://tendto.github.io/dlinear/md_docs_Installation).
+For more information, refer to the [installation guide](docs/Installation.md).

 ```bash
 bazel build //:package_deb
 sudo dpkg -i bazel-bin/dlinear/dlinear.deb
 ```

-## Usage
+### Usage

-For more information, refer to the [usage guide](https://tendto.github.io/dlinear/md_docs_Usage).
+For more information, refer to the [usage guide](docs/Usage.md).

 ```bash
 dlinear --help
 ```

-## Default parsing and solving behavior

-dlinear will parse and solve problems in `smt2` or `mps` format.
-The default behavior is to parse the input and produce a satisfiability result, either `delta-sat` or `unsat`.

-> [!warning]
-> Some `smt` directives will be ignored, since their role is taken by the command line flags:
->
-> - `(check-sat)` is assumed to be present by default.
-It can be disabled with `--no-check-sat`
-> - `(produce-models)` is ignored by default.
-It can be enabled with `-m/--produce-models`
-> - `(minimize)`/`(maximize)` are ignored by default.
-They can be enabled with `-m/--produce-models`
->
->   This also implies that, when parsing a `mps` file, the objective function is ignored, unless the `-m/--produce-models` flag is used.

 ### Useful commands